mirkosaugo/itworks/README.md

 ### Installation:

-Copy the source ('index.php' and the folfer '__sources') in your localhost root directory.
+Copy the source ('index.php' and the folder '__sources') in your localhost root directory.

 ***